CIS565-Fall-2022/Project2-Stream-Compaction/README.md

   the `scan` function.
 * `StreamCompaction::CPU::compactWithScan`: stream compaction using the `scan` function.
-Map the input array to an array of 0s and 1s, scan it, and use Scatter to produce the output.
-You will need a **CPU** Scatter implementation for this (see slides or GPU Gems chapter for an explanation).
+Map the input array to an array of 0s and 1s, scan it, and use scatter to produce the output.
+You will need a **CPU** scatter implementation for this (see slides or GPU Gems chapter for an explanation).

 These implementations should only be a few lines long.